Major Prescribed Electives (MPE)

 Pre-requisite(s): NIL | 3 AUs

-This course introduces students to the many different schools of thought that emerged in the Pre-Qin era, including Confucianism, Daoism, Legalism, and Moism.
-We will also discuss these philosophical schools' historical contexts and their influences on Chinese culture from the ancient period to the present.
-Students who want to understand the foundation of Chinese culture are encouraged to take this course.
+This course introduces you to the many different schools of thought that emerged in the Pre-Qin era, including Confucianism, Daoism, Legalism, Mohism, yinyang school, and School of Names.
+We will also discuss these philosophical schools’ historical contexts and their influences on Chinese culture from the ancient period down to the present-day.
+The philosophical issues include: theories of human nature, language and reality, metaphysics, and so on.
+Students who want to understand the philosophical foundation of Chinese culture are encouraged to take this course.

 HC2031 Confucian Thought